raadalosaimi/us-to-us/README.txt

 Another tab for the group where they can upload the activity report such as pictures, and who attended the activity.
 After creating the group, the group admin can add users:
 -          add an existing user
+-          delete user
+-          change user permissions from normal user to group admin and visa versa
 -          create an invitation link
 -           add user manually.
 For non-registered users ·         First and last name